Below are the details for 2019. We'll update this page with information for 31 December 2020 when it's announced, so keep checking back.

 London New Year's Eve fireworks

 The world-famous New Year's Eve firework display is now a ticketed event, for reasons of safety and security.
-The first batch of tickets is available on 27 September 2019, priced at a tenner each, with more batches to be released closer to December.
+The final batch of tickets goes on sale Thursday 28 November 2019, priced at a tenner each.
 In total, 100,000 tickets are available, giving access to the riverside to watch the fireworks.

 Of course, there's nothing to stop you putting your eyes to the skies from anywhere else in the capital and copping a look for free.
 Or sitting in the comfort and warmth of your own home and watching it on TV.